Rugby Australia terminates Folau's contract

 SYDNEY (AP) — Rugby Australia has terminated star fullback Israel Folau's contract after he was found guilty of a high-level breach of the players' code of conduct for a social media post that condemned gay people and other "sinners" to eternal damnation.

-The 30-year-old Folau was found guilty on May 7 after a hearing following the online posts in mid-April.
+The 30-year-old Folau was found guilty by a three member code-of-conduct panel on May 7 following his online posts in mid-April.

 Folau is expected to appeal the decision in an Australian court.